 We hope that you enjoyed reading this blog and feel free to contact us for any further questions regarding our products and our URL analysis tools.

-Create a free Intezer community account here – sign up for a 14-day trial to start scanning URLs and analyze dropped malware now.
+Create a free Intezer account here – sign up for a 14-day trial to start scanning URLs, suspicious QR codes, and analyzing dropped malware now.